guettli/programming-guidelines/README.rst

 Then wipe the dust.

-If you have not time do this, then there is something wrong.
+If you have never time do this, then there is something wrong.
 Slow down.

 Highlander, "There can be only one" ...................................